 1621: A New Look at Thanksgiving by Catherine O’Neill Grace and Margaret Bruchac with Plimoth Plantation, photographs by Sisse Brimberg and Cotton Coulson

-Drawing on the research of scholars and the Wampanoag people themselves, this book is an effort by the Plimoth Plantation museum to reinterpret the people and events of the 1621 harvest feast from the mythology of peaceful settlers inviting Indians over for dinner to a more balanced account of what actually took place.
+Drawing on the research of scholars and the Wampanoag people themselves, this book is an effort by the Plimoth Plantation Museum to reinterpret the people and events of the 1621 harvest feast from the mythology of peaceful settlers inviting Indians over for dinner to a more balanced account of what took place.

 Historically accurate recipes for Nasaump, a traditional Wampanoag dish, and Stewed Pompion, from the 1672 book New England Rarities Discovered, are included. [nonfiction picture book, ages 8 and up]